gazebosim/gz-cmake/tutorials/install.md

 \page install Installation

-These instructions are for installing only Ignition CMake.
+These instructions are for installing only Gazebo CMake.
 If you're interested in using all the Ignition libraries, not only Igniton CMake, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).